amninder07/Induction-program-/README.md

 ## Day 4
 ### 5 August 2025
-#### We all gathered in the auditorium and Mrs. Shaffy Makkar mam delivered a lecture on 'Millets Super Food'
+#### We all gathered in the auditorium and Mrs. Shaffy Makkar mam delivered a lecture on 'Millets Super Food' in which she told us about different types of millets and it's uses.
+She told us how to make pulses the correct way and different recipes.

+## Day 5
+### 6 August 2025
+#### My fifth day started with lecture of Dr. Parminder Singh on student welfare in which he told us about GNDEC locations, different societies and clubs.
+Then Mr. Manpreet Singh who is a gym trainer, lectured us about fitness and eating healthy food and